Dick And Dom's Funny Business

 In addition, Dick and Dom showcase the art of slapstick in their History Of Comedy video demonstration.

 Each show is finished off in style as house-band Abandoman sing the praises of the day's special guest in a razor-sharp improvised rap number.

 Our Review: It's a noble idea to introduce the younger generation to today's current and up-and-coming comedy stars.

 Watching from an adult's point of view, some of the sketches are unsurprisingly a bit more juvenile than we're used to from these acts (e.g. Pappy's sketch troupe singing along to what we think was Justin Bieber), but the kids in the studio audience seem to love it, and it is useful extra TV exposure for all involved.

 However, it's not all positive.
-The interlinking sitcom script (Dick and Dom running the venue and trying to look after the acts) features some terribly creaky 'gags' and we're not entirely sure all the laughter we heard came directly from the studio audience - for example, how many of them would have got the joke about Michael Jackson's album titles? (potentially a laugh tape involved we think).
+The interlinking sitcom script (Dick and Dom running the venue and trying to look after the acts) features some terribly creaky 'gags' and we're not entirely sure all the laughter we heard came directly from the live studio audience.
+For example, how many of them would have got the joke about Michael Jackson's album titles?

 It's the sketches that credit the young viewers with the intelligence they have which score best - we particularly liked the 40-Year-Old Cub Scout still being made to do badge work by his Scout Leader.